radius-project/docs/docs/content/guides/operations/providers/aws-provider/howto-aws-provider-irsa/index.md

 {{< image src="./create-role.png" width=500 alt="Screenshot of Create Role page in AWS portal" >}}
 - Select `Trusted entity type` as `Web Identity` and `Identity Provider` as the cluster OIDC url.
 {{< image src="./select-trust-entity.png" width=500 alt="Screenshot of options to pass while selecting trust entity." >}}
-- Select the policy to attach to your new role.
+- Select the created IAM policy to attach to your new role.
 - Add `Role Name` and create role using the default trust policy.
 - Update the Trust Policy to match to the below format.
     ```